osiegmar/FastCSV/docs/src/content/docs/architecture/goals.md

 FastCSV is designed to be lightweight.
 It has no external dependencies and ensures a small memory footprint.

-The Jar-File of version 3.2.0 has a size of only barely above 64 KiB.
+The Jar-File of version 4.0.0 has a size of only 90 KiB.

 ## Compliant